AlejRSosa/methylEZ/README.md

 # methylEZ
 "A user-friendly GUI to streamline the preparation of whole-genome bisulfite sequencing (WBGS) and reduced representation bisulfite sequencing (RRBS) workflows.
-Its hybrid approach consist of generating command-line templates that can be either used directly or modified by the users at their convenience.
 Its hybrid approach consist of generating command-line templates that can be either used directly or modified by the users at their convenience."

 ⚠ Tkinter is required to run MethylEZ! ⚠
 If you get `ModuleNotFoundError: No module named 'tkinter'`, install it manually: